How Does Office Fitness Figure Into Your 2019 Income Tax Strategy?

 IRS Section 179 Accelerated Depreciation

 Every year Congress lets the Section 179 economic stimulus program sunset, only to bring it back at the very end of the following year.
-For the 2018 tax year, the Section 179 deduction limits have been boosted to $1,000,000 and the capital equipment spending cap to $2,500,000.
-Typical limits have been between $25,000 and $500,000 in recent years so this is definitely a dramatic increase intended to stimulate capital equipment spending in this tax year.
+For the 2019 tax year, like in 2018, the Section 179 deduction limits have been set to $1,000,000 and the capital equipment spending cap to $2,500,000.
+Typical limits prior to 2018 have been between $25,000 and $500,000 so this is definitely a dramatic increase intended to stimulate capital equipment spending in this tax year.

 Since desks and treadmill bases can sometimes take a few weeks to ship (especially in the peak season of December, when popular fitness-related products are often back-ordered), it’s important not to wait until too late in the year to buy if you want to benefit from the accelerated depreciation in the current year.